jimmyhartwell/COVID-19-tracker/README.md

 - Input number of days drawn on graph
 - ...

-## Note
+## Notes
-- `termgraph.py` is copied over from `https://github.com/mkaz/termgraph` with 2 lines of bug fix of mine.
+- `termgraph.py` is copied over from `https://github.com/mkaz/termgraph` with 2 lines of bug fix of mine
-- Tested only on macOS Catalina
+- Tested only on macOS Catalina with Python 3.7